harryzhu626/cap23/README.md

 # capstone: opinion mining movies on reddit

 ### Register a reddit account
+download the repo. log into your reddit account (register for one if you don't).

 ### Docker image and container

-download the repo. make sure you have docker desktop downloaded and opened. in terminal, cd to the cap23 directory and run the following command to build docker image from dockerfile:
+make sure you have docker desktop downloaded and opened. in terminal, cd to the cap23 directory and run the following command to build docker image from dockerfile:

 ```sh
 docker build --tag cap .